-Following the federal decision published by the Federal Communications Commission (FCC - US communications regulator) on 3 March 2020, within the framework of the vacation of spectrum in the 3.7-4 GHz range (C-Band) across the US territory, the Group implemented a transition plan composed of two phases. each corresponding to the vacation of certain frequencies and resulting in the payment of financial incentives amounting to 125 million US dollars for the first phase and 382 million US dollars for the second phase.
+Following the federal decision published by the Federal Communications Commission (FCC - US communications regulator) on 3 March 2020, within the framework of the vacation of spectrum in the 3.7-4 GHz range (C-Band) across the US territory, the Group implemented a transition plan composed of two phases, each corresponding to the vacation of certain frequencies and resulting in the payment of financial incentives amounting to 125 million US dollars for the first phase and 382 million US dollars for the second phase.

 In October 2021, the FCC approved the certification of the first phase of the Group's transition plan.
-Within this framework, income of 125 million US dollars has been booked in Other operating income in respect of the 2021-22 financial year.
+Within this framework, income of 125 million US dollars has been booked in Other operating income.
 The corresponding funds were received in December 2021.